kjaymiller/frontmatter-check/README.md

 rule_set = PatternRuleset(field_name="title") # you can also pass
 ```

-There are parallels between the cli and the Python package (because the CLI uses the packages behind the scenes).
+There are parallels between the CLI and the Python package (because the CLI uses the packages behind the scenes).

 This means that you can use the serialized version of your config for patterns and pass it using the `to_dict` classmethod.